whonore/aoc-move/aoc22/README.md

 Parse a single character into a digit.
 Factored out of `parse_u64()` and used in Part 1 until I realized move distances can be more than 1 digit.

+##### `sparse::new()`, `sparse::get()`, `sparse::set()`, `sparse::is_set()`

+A simple sparse array implementation using a vector of "buckets" of fixed size (currently 1024).
+Very helpful for hash maps where the keys might be very spaced out since Move doesn't seem to do well with building large vectors.
+Might even be a good basis for a generic hash map using `hash::sha3_256()` and `bcs::to_bytes()`.

+Also a good demonstration of some of the limitations of global/struct invariants in Move.
+A simple one for `SparseArray` is every bucket has at most `BUCKET_SIZE` elements.
+The problem is the prover only checks if the invariant is preserved when the struct is created or a mutable reference to it is dropped.
+The problem is functions like `set()` don't drop the mutable reference inside the module being verified.
+So, it will happily accept an implementation of `set()` that breaks the invariant only to blow up later in someone else's code when they call it.
+A hacky workaround is to define a private function that takes an owned `SparseArray` and calls `set()` just to trigger the check.
+However, in this case it fails due to an unrelated issue where the prover thinks an invariant in `std::option` is broken (not very modular, these invariants) even though that doesn't make any sense.
+For now we'll just have to trust that the invariant holds.